Ashton, Ontario: History

-The village was first laid out by John Sumner, general merchant and postmaster, on the Goodwood river; however, the first Euro-Canadian settler was William McFadden, who came in 1817.
+The first Euro-Canadian settler was William McFadden, who came in 1817.
+Other early settlers were former soldiers from the 100th Regiment who had received land grants there.
+In the mid-1820s, the village was first laid out by John Sumner, who built a mill for his logging business along the Goodwood River (now known as Jock River) and also opened a general store.
+In 1845, the Anglican Church was built and the post office was established in 1851, with John Sumner as the first postmaster.

 By 1866–7, it was in the township of Goulbourne, close to the dividing line between the counties of Carleton and Lanark.

-It had a population of about 100, and contained two churches-Presbyterian, a stone edifice; and Church of England, also stone; and one common school, with an average attendance of about 40 pupils.
+It had a population of about 100, and contained two churches: Presbyterian, a stone edifice, and Church of England, also stone; and one common school, with an average attendance of about 40 pupils.

 Originally the community was called Sumner's Corners and then Mount Pleasant.
-However, that name was duplicated elsewhere in the province, so it was renamed in 1851 for Ashton-under-Lyne, a suburb of Manchester, England.
+However, that name was duplicated elsewhere in the province, so it was renamed in 1851 after Ashton-under-Lyne (a suburb of Manchester, England) by John Sumner.